 While being stood up in itself may not be a truly traumatizing thing, I bring this one up because everyone walks into the search for their adult partnership with their own history or “baggage”.
 We’ve all got our stuff.
 The reality is that many people have attachment wounds, or unresolved hurts and negative experiences from their family of origin relationships- some of which may have been traumatizing.

 So where am I going with this?
 Events in our adult life can re-traumatize us.
 If a person experienced a lot of emotional neglect or feeling “not good enough” from those who should have taken the most care of them (parents, family, past partner relationships), then something like being stood up on a date could really trigger those feelings again.
 It’s important to be aware of how you are interpreting what happens in your dating life and what you’re telling yourself that means about YOU.
 Personalizing others’ behaviors or negligence is more harmful for you in the long run.
-You deserve to be held in warm regard, and someone ghosting or standing you up is not cool.
+You deserve to be treated with warm regard, and someone ghosting or standing you up is not only uncool, it’s not okay.

 Sexual dating trauma: